gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy, Rash, and Sensy worked side by side.
-A muttered, "Sorry," from Rash and a matching, "No worries," from Noxy were all the acknowledgment their earlier argument needed.
+A muttered, "Sorry," from Rash and a matching, "No worries," from Noxy were all the acknowledgment their earlier awkwardness needed.
 They had fought before,
 and she was sure they would fight again.
 Right then,
 they had work to do,
-and if Aft and Grappa Gas could move trays of seedlings without arguing, they could get along too.
+and if Aft and Grappa Gas could move trays of seedlings without arguing, they could too.

 "They've been through worse,"
 Granna Fee said when Noxy asked her about Pillow and Big Blue.
 "They'll hunker down and wait for it to pass, same as us."
-She tousled her granddaughter's hair as if that would hide her own worry.
+She tousled her granddaughter's hair to hide her worry.

 Noxy roasted cubes of potato and squash for dinner, dumped the last of the breakfast beans on them, and wolfed her half down in a dozen mouthfuls.
-The rest would have cooled by the time Indy came home, but she knew her mother wouldn't notice, or care if she did.
+The rest would have cooled by the time Indy came home, but her mother wouldn't notice, or care if she did.
 After that, there was just waiting for the storm to arrive.

-Noxy had never been to sea—she had never seen seen the ocean—but as the shutters started to rattle, she remembered her father's stories.
+Noxy had never seen seen the ocean, but as the shutters started to rattle, she remembered her father's stories.
 There were no waves to crash on the shore, but there would be branches strewn across the forest paths tomorrow.
-There was no sea foam for the wind to toss about, but the last of the winter snow would be making horsetails off every peak.
+There was no sea foam for the wind to toss about, but the last of the winter snow would be blown in horsetails off the peaks.
 Children would sleep with their parents or grandparents, who would hum lullabies or tell them stories until they fell asleep, and then try to sleep themselves.